 Okay, now we’re ready to go into what Mitochondrial Eve actually is.
 The way it’s commonly stated is that all living humans have the “same” mtDNA, belonging to this mysterious ancient woman, Mitochondrial Eve, who is a common ancestor of all humans alive today.
 That is a true but misleading statement.
 Take a look at the tree below:

-So, if you consider the population alive today who are in the group shown on this tree, Mrs. Mito 3 is their Mitochondrial Eve.
+So, if you’re talking about the population alive today who are in the group shown on this tree, Mrs. Mito 3 is their Mitochondrial Eve.
 The important things to realize are as follows:

 - Mitochondrial Eve is relative.
 There is a Mitochondrial Eve of my extended family (a human who lived in the early 1900s), a Mitochondrial Eve of all living humans (a human who lived a couple hundred thousand years ago), a Mitochondrial Eve of all living apes (an ape who lived a couple tens of millions of years ago), etc. The larger the group under consideration, the farther back in time the Eve lived; but she exists for as long as sexual reproduction existed.
 Usually when someone is talking about Mitochondrial Eve, they mean the Mitochondrial Eve of all living humans, but that’s just one of many groups’ Eves we could examine.